-Locational Running Annual Average (LRAA): The RAA at one sample location.
+Locational Running Annual Average (LRAA): The Running Annual Average (RAA) at one sample location.

 Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
-Primary MCLs are set as close to the PHGs (or MCLGs) as is economically and technologically feasible.
+Primary MCLs are set as close to the Public Health Goals (PHGs) or Maximum Contaminant Level Goals (MCLGs) as is economically and technologically feasible.
 Secondary MCLs are set to protect the odor, taste, and appearance of drinking water.

 Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs are set by the EPA.
+MCLGs are set by the USEPA.
 Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.